“One of the funny things about the stock market is that every time one person buys, another sells, and both think they are astute.”

 Finance wonks subscribe to a theory called the Efficient Markets Hypothesis (EMH).
 EMH has three different forms: weak, semi-strong, and strong.

-- Semi-strong: the semi-strong form of the EMH states that you can’t use any publicly known information to invest.
+- Semi-strong: The semi-strong form of the EMH states that you can’t use any publicly known information to invest.
 It is possible, though, to use inside information to gain an advantage.

-Even if all of the knowledge available in the world immediately came out into the market and people had that information to act on, the EMH only works if people act rationally in their stock investing decisions.
+Even if all of the knowledge available in the world immediately came out into the market and people had that information to act on, the EMH only works if people act rationally in their stock market investing decisions.

 Ah, and therein lies the rub.

 With the history of bubbles from tulips to technology to real estate, we have a history of watching Monkey Brain take our money and try to invest it.
-We very rarely are completely rational, and are subject to all sorts of behaviors which show that we don’t take the information we have and make the best possible investment choices with it.
+We very rarely are completely rational and are subject to all sorts of behaviors that show that we don’t take the information we have and make the best possible investment choices with it.
 For example, you can see my U.S. News & World Report article “Herd Behavior Hurts Fund Investors” to read how investors chase performance and wind up hurting their portfolios in the process.

 Since human behavior is irrational, regardless of informational efficiencies or inefficiencies, it should be possible to take advantage of that irrational behavior to improve investing performance.